Ever had a patient with puffy eyes or a heavy brow after botulinum toxin treatment? Worried about eyelid ptosis?

 Wei J, Xu H, Dong J, Li Q, et al. Prolonging the duration of masseter muscle reduction by adjusting the masticatory movements after the treatment of masseter muscle hypertrophy with botulinum toxin type a injection.
 Dermatol Surg 2015;41(Suppl 1):S101–9.

 Dr Tristan Mehta

-Tristan founded Harley Academy to combat the established lack of standardised medical training provided within the speciality, and works as a cosmetic physician and lead trainer at Harley Academy.
+Tristan founded Harley Academy to combat the established lack of standardised medical training provided within the speciality.
+He is a well respected cosmetic physician, CEO of Harley Academy and co-founder of both STORY clinics and Comma, the online global community for medical aesthetics.
 He created the nationally recognised Ofqual-regulated Level 7 qualification in Injectables.